For those of you who have been asking about this lemon glazed blueberry zucchini bread recipe…Here it is!

 Quick Bread Trouble Shooting

 First of all, use the right bread pans.
 It doesn’t matter what size you use.
-I love and recommend these mini loaf pans.
 You can get bigger sizes…size doesn’t matter so much.
 It’s the type of pan that matters.

 Use the light colored pans.
 I’ve tried the dark colored pans and they turned the sides of my bread too dark.
 Glass pans did the same.
 But these light colored pans are wonderful.